-- The production runs with many parts to maximise the production per usage since it is quite expensive to run.
+- The production runs with many parts to maximise the production economy and indemnify the machine tools expenses

 - High loads and stresses required between 50 N / mm2 and 2500 N / mm2

 Forming processes are categorised using the difference in stresses.
-Categories are very heavily simplified.
-This is because the stresses operating at a local level in any process, are complex and might involve a lot of stresses operating frequently.
+Categories simplified, highly since the stresses operating at a local level in any process are complex and might involve a lot of stresses operating frequently.

-It involves processes where the primary means of plastic deformation is uni compressive loading.
-These processes include:
+It involves the processes where the primary means of plastic deformation is uni compressive loading.

 - Die forming

-It is a continuous process for forming metal tubes, using metal sheets.
-The material is fed through metal rollers, which shape the metal as it goes through.
+It is a continuous process for forming sheet, strip into long shapes of the essentially uniform cross-section.
+The material is fed through multiple pairs of contoured forming rolls, which shape the metal until it produces the desired cross-section.

 Generally, rolling is a high-volume production process, but suits for shorter production too.
 This can be found in wide applications such as,